ManonAntigoneDauguet/FormationFS_projet6/front/README.md

 To test the application with the mocked data, you can login you with these identifiers :
 - login: yoga@studio.com
 - password: test!1234

+## How to run the test

+npm test allows you to run all the unitary tests.
+npm run test:watch allows you to follow change.